 What really works: Beam-forming is not widely available today and not required in 11n certified APs, but you should start learning about these complex techniques for consideration in future WLAN deployments.

 Bottom line: Automation can be helpful, even essential, in wireless networks where conditions change frequently and rapidly.
 Just be sure that you know what your WLAN gear really does and doesn't do, so that you can get the most from these features without unwelcome surprises.

-About the author: Lisa A. Phifer is vice president of Core Competence Inc. She has been involved in the design, implementation and evaluation of data communications, internetworking, security and network management products for more than 20 years and has advised companies large and small regarding security needs, product assessment and the use of emerging technologies and best practices.
+Lisa A. Phifer is vice president of Core Competence Inc. She has been involved in the design, implementation and evaluation of data communications, internetworking, security and network management products for more than 20 years and has advised companies large and small regarding security needs, product assessment and the use of emerging technologies and best practices.